cossacklabs/product-docs/acra/_index.md

 The latest [Acra Community Edition](https://github.com/cossacklabs/acra/) release is [0.90.0](https://github.com/cossacklabs/acra/releases/tag/0.90.0).

-The latest [Acra Enteprise Edition](/acra/enterprise-edition/) release is 0.90.0.
+The latest [Acra Enterprise Edition](/acra/enterprise-edition/) release is 0.90.0.
 Please talk to [your sales representative](mailto:sales@cossacklabs.com) to update Acra EE.

 ## Acra Enterprise Edition documentation

-We are merging Acra Community Edition and [Acra Enteprise Edition](/acra/enterprise-edition/) documentation here, so some sections are marked as "Enterprise Only".
+We are merging Acra Community Edition and [Acra Enterprise Edition](/acra/enterprise-edition/) documentation here, so some sections are marked as "Enterprise Only".